-Acupuncture for fertility is one of Dawn Balusik’s favorite specialties.
+Acupuncture for fertility is one of Dr. Dawn Potter-Balusik’s favorite specialties.
 Acupuncture & Oriental medicine can be used alone or in combination with conventional assisted reproductive technologies for both male & female fertility.

 Please visit our Testimonials page to read our fertility success stories.

 If you have been trying to conceive a child for at least 1 year without success, most doctors would diagnose you with infertility.
 You are not alone; infertility currently affects about 6.7 million women in the U.S. under age 44, and 7.5% of men younger than age 45.

 Many couples turn to the latest medical technologies to assist them, such as ovulation-promoting drugs, intra-uterine insemination (IUI), and in vitro fertilization (IVF).
 These are collectively known as Assisted Reproductive Technologies (ART).
 In vitro fertilization is an incredible technology that has led to many successful pregnancies.